ErichStyger/mcuoneclipse/Examples/RaspberryPiPico/pico_PowerMeasurement/README.md

-# Template project for RP2040 Pico Board
+# Power Measurement with RP2040 Pico Board
 This project uses CMake with Ninja and the RP2040 SDK to blink the on-board LED.

 To project features different power measurement modules: